ex-Plant/2025_learning/sql_dbs/mysql3_boot_dot_dev.md

 # FULL JOIN
 A FULL JOIN combines the result set of the LEFT JOIN and RIGHT JOIN commands.
-It returns all records from both from table_a and table_b regardless of whether or not they have matches.
+It returns all records from both from table_a and table_b regardless of whether or not they have matches - also not supported by SQLite.

 # SQL Indexes
-An index is an in-memory structure that ensures that queries we run on a database are performant, that is to say, they run quickly.
-If you can remember back to the data structures course, most database indexes are just binary trees or B-trees!
+`An index is an in-memory structure that ensures that queries we run on a database are performant`, that is to say, they run quickly.
+If you can remember back to the data structures course, `most database indexes are just binary trees or B-trees`!
 The binary tree can be stored in RAM as well as on disk, and it makes it easy to look up the location of an entire row.

-PRIMARY KEY columns are indexed by default, ensuring you can look up a row by its id very quickly.
+`PRIMARY KEY columns are indexed by default`, ensuring you can look up a row by its id very quickly.
 However, if you have other columns that you want to be able to do quick lookups on, you'll need to index them.
 It's fairly common to name an index after the column it's created on with a suffix of _idx.

+Like with many things, adding an index to a db is not free.
+It takes up space, slows down creation and updates etc.
+That is why fields are not indexed by default and you shouldn't be adding indexes like so, only when you actually need it.

 The rule of thumb is simple:

-Add an index to columns you know you'll be doing frequent lookups on.
+`Add an index to columns you know you'll be doing frequent lookups on.
 Leave everything else un-indexed.
-You can always add indexes later.
+You can always add indexes later.`

-multi-column index is sorted by the first column first, the second column next, and so forth.
-A lookup on only the first column in a multi-column index gets almost all of the performance improvements that it would get from its own single-column index.
-However, lookups on only the second or third column will have very degraded performance.

 ```SQL
 CREATE INDEX index_name ON table_name (column_name);